 \subsection{Structure of the manuscript}

-For an easier reading we start with a section of preliminairies.
-Among other things, in it we include the construction and some of the properties of the \emph{specialization morphism}.
-We also include a result on the connection between models of an algebraic curve and certain finite subsets (called \emph{vertex sets}) of its Berkovich analytification.

-In Section \ref{section1}, we use the structure of the rings $\mathcal{O}^{\circ}(U)$ for certain opens $U$ to prove a result of local nature.
-Through it, we prove the main results of this part: Corollary \ref{1.7} and Proposition \ref{1.12}.
+The first section contains some preliminaries and the notation we use.
+In Section \ref{section1}, we work over Berkovich analytic curves, and use the structure of the rings $\mathcal{O}^{\circ}(U)$ for a well-chosen open $U$ to prove a local result on the existence of rational points.
+The main results here are Theorem~\ref{1.5} and Proposition~\ref{1.12}.